saibotsivad/zip-code-cloudflare-kv/README.md

 # zip-code-cloudflare-kv

-Fill a Cloudflare KV namespace with ZIP Code details, e.g. for lookup from a Worker.
+Fill a Cloudflare KV namespace with 42,555 United States ZIP Code details, e.g. for lookup from a Worker.

 The basic idea is to create a Workers KV namespace, then run this CLI tool to fill it with data, then bind your Worker to that KV namespace to fetch ZIP Code data.